rpetit/audio-event-detection/README.md

 ![bird](bird.png)

-This will also output a .wav file in examples/results where the loudness have been increased in segments matching the event model.<br/>
+This will also output a .wav file in examples/results where only the segments matching the event model have been preserved. </br>

 See [this page](https://romainpe.github.io/audio-event-detection) for more examples.